OSVR/OSVR-Docs/Configuring/osvrhdk.md

   - When you want to mirror the desktop
   - When you want to use a wireless video link that does not support 1080x1920 resolution

 The HDK reports back using an HID message whether it is detecting video at all, and whether it is receiving 1920x1080 or 1080x1920.
-See report format in the [HID protocol definition for the OSVR HDK](../Developing/OSVRhdk.md)
+See report format in the [HID protocol definition for the OSVR HDK](../Developing/OSVRhdk.md).
+There is also a ["HDK Video Status Tool"](https://github.com/sensics/OSVR-HDK-Video-Status#readme) utility ([Windows binaries here](https://github.com/sensics/OSVR-HDK-Video-Status/releases)) that can display this data when OSVR Server is running.

 ### Side by side
 The OSVR HDK is usually driven by applications that generate different left and right eye imagery in side-by-side mode.
 However, it is sometimes useful to replicate the entire image over both eyes.
 For instance: